edmilson-dk/disiplin/README.md

 <a id="differential"></a>
 ## 🔥 Differential

-> The biggest difference in the creation of this project was the application of animations in the loader of the interface elements, with pure css only.
+> The difference in this project is the animation present in the mobile menu and the shadow animation of the buttons.

 <a id="install"></a>
 ## 👷 Installation and use